 When the brass bell that hung in the first firehouse in Menlo Park on Merrill St. rang, the 17-member, all volunteer fire units sprang into action.

 On September 16, 1915, a note of order was restored to the community when a group of 62 residents petitioned the San Mateo County Board of Supervisors and the Menlo Park Fire Protection District was formed.
 The boundaries of the fire district eventually followed lines similar to those drawn for the original incorporation of Menlo Park.
-An Historical document of descriptons the boundaries and poll list of the Fire District Election in 1916 can be viewed on this provided link .
-On March 23, 1874, Menlo Park became the second incorporated city in San Mateo County, although only for a short time.
+A historical document of descriptions, the boundaries, and poll list of the Fire District Election in 1916 can be viewed on this provided link.
+On March 23, 1874, Menlo Park became the second incorporated City in San Mateo County, although only for a short time.
 The purpose was to provide a quick way to raise money for road repairs.
 This incorporation, which included Fair Oaks, (later Atherton) and Ravenswood, (later East Palo Alto) lasted only until 1876.
 Menlo Park attempted to reincorporate in 1923, and the boundaries would have included what is now Atherton.
 Citizens in Atherton had other ideas and beat Menlo to the County Courthouse by only minutes and submitted their own incorporation documents.
-Menlo Park delayed their submission and the city was not incorporated until 1927.
+Menlo Park delayed their submission and the City was not incorporated until 1927.
 East Palo Alto remained as an unincorporated county area until 1983 when the City of East Palo Alto was formed.
 The Menlo Park Fire District is older, therefore, than the three cities that it protects.

 Three years after the District was formed, an electrically operated siren was installed in the City's new firehouse, located in a brick building at 1077 Merrill St. The building was used as the main firehouse for the District until 1955, when operations were moved to the present location of Station 1 at 300 Middlefield Rd.